bradyrx/website/_pages/cv.md

 Departmental (ATOC) Service Award, _"For providing technical support to fellow students and for outstanding mentorship to underrepresented undergraduate students."_

+`2018`
+Departmental (ATOC) Service Award, _"For successful efforts to involve ATOC students with the oceanography faculty search."_

 `2016`
 Algernon Sydney Sullivan Award, University of South Carolina (_3 recipients_)